originalmoose/Typescript.Definitions.Tools/README.md

 Most of the methods are exactly the same as you would use in TypeLite.
 The only difference is the filename method, outdir method, and an optional parameter on the `For` methods that allows you to configure the type.
 Typelite had you chaining off the `For` to modify the type you just added it but I found the syntax for that to be confusing to read.

 Assembly scanning works off of attributes, they are exactly the same (and should work the same) as TypeLite.

+Once your project startup file is configured you can have the tool generate the definition files in one of two ways.

+Manually execute the following from a cmd line in the Project Directory.

+    dotnet tsd

+Add the following to the scripts section of `project.json` (this should regenerate the definitions after each successful build)

+    "postcompile": [ "dotnet tsd --no-build" ]